-WARNING: contains triggering subjects.
+WARNING: contains triggering material and hate speech.

 There’s a new feminist controversy in town.
 It’s called The Red Pill - a documentary by Cassie Jaye about Men’s Rights Activism.
 You don’t need to have watched the documentary to read this (it’s not a review), but please be aware that this post contains triggering subjects.